 Matt Zeiler shares best practices for companies hoping to build AI into their businesses and explores how machine learning increases technical debt, the key contributors to machine learning-specific debt, and how to avoid or reduce technical debt related to machine learning.

-Matthew Zeiler is the founder and CEO of Clarifai, where he is applying his award-winning research to create the best visual recognition solutions for businesses and developers and power the next generation of intelligent apps.
+Matthew Zeiler is the founder and CEO of Clarifai, where he is applying his pioneering research in applied artificial intelligence to create developer-friendly products that allow enterprises to quickly and seamlessly integrate AI into their workflows and customer experiences.
 An artificial intelligence expert, Matt led groundbreaking research in computer vision, alongside renowned machine learning pioneers Geoff Hinton and Yann LeCun, that has propelled the image recognition industry from theory to real-world practice.
-He holds a PhD in machine learning from NYU.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org